dtjessie/ReinforcementLearning/ddqn/README.md

 ```
 ## CartPole-v0

 This is the simple first environment to test algorithms in.
-Even with an algorithm that solves CartPole (solving means an average score of at least 195 in 100 consecutive rounds), there can be issues.
-For example, with the DDQN code above we run with parameters
+Solving the CartPole environment means having an average score above 195 over 100 consecutive rounds.
+The paramaters below will solve CartPole in a couple minutes.

 ~~~
 loss_function: huber_loss
 actionvalue: epsilon_greedy